FirelyTeam/firely-docs/simplifier/simplifierResources.rst

 * **Upload**: Update by uploading a file (either XML or JSON)
 * **Fetch**: Update by fetching from a different FHIR server (provide a GET request to the server where your resource is located)
-* **Edit**: Update by editing the last version (opens a XML-editor where you can directly edit the XML code of your resource)
+* **Edit**: Update by editing the last version (opens a XML-editor in a small window where you can directly edit the XML code of your resource)
+* **Editor**: Update by editing the last version (opens a stand-alone full screen XML-editor in a different tab where you can directly edit the XML code of your resource)

 Download Resources
 """"""""""""""""""